OpenModelica/OpenModelica/doc/UsersGuide/source/porting.rst

 the Modelica_LinearSystem2 library cannot be considered as a full-fledged Modelica library, but only a Dymola-specific one.

-If you are interested in this feature and are willing to contribute to get it done, please contact the development team, e.g. by opening an ticket on the issue tracker.
+If you are interested in using this library in OpenModelica and are willing to contribute to get it supported, please contact the development team, e.g. by opening an ticket on the issue tracker.